kitretsu101/Numerical_Lab_Project_95_101_112/README.md

 Convergence Condition:
 The iteration is repeated until:
 |x[n+1] - x[n]| < ε
-where ε is the permissible error / tolarance.
+where ε is the permissible error / tolerance.

-If the process is repeated in a specific interval for a specific step size, all the roots can be determined for tha corresponding polynomial.
+If the process is repeated in a specific interval for a specific step size, all the roots can be determined for the corresponding polynomial.

 #### Newton Raphson Code
 ```cpp